nateforsyth/nateforsyth.github.io/_posts/2019-06-25-improving-console-logging-spfx-revisited.md

 ### So, what are we going to talk about today?

-[The approach I illustrated](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/) is fine for a Web Part project because we can easily tie it to the property pane, but I've realised that it isn't very dev-friendly from the context of simplifying the triage of an Extension problem.
+[The approach I illustrated](https://dreamsof.dev/2019-06-10-improving-console-logging-spfx/) is fine for a Web Part project because we can easily tie it to the property pane, but I've realised that it isn't very dev or end-user friendly from the context of simplifying the triage of an Extension problem.

 Why's that you ask?
 - The methodology I've used relies upon being able to update the manifest of the Extension so that we can see debug output.